Trusted Tips and Resources

 • Immune functioning problems

-• Unhealthy habits including smoking and excessive consumption of alcohol
+• Unhealthy habits, including smoking and excessive consumption of alcohol

 • Almost 24% more likely to exercise one or more hours each week

-• Almost 25% are more likely to say they are “very healthy”
+• Almost 25% are more likely to say they are “very healthy.”

-So what can you do to be better financially prepared?
+So, what can you do to be better financially prepared?
 Here are a few tips to help strengthen both your financial and physical health:

 1. Work with a financial advisor (a HUMAN advisor – not a robot) who can help get you from where you are to where you want to be.
 Don’t underestimate this step.
-If you decide against working with an expert, it’s akin to providing yourself life-altering legal or medical advice that could also wreak havoc on the lives of the people you love most.
-By contrast, if you work with a financial advisor, he or she will genuinely care to help you achieve your goals, and will have the experience and expertise to help you do it.
+If you decide against working with an expert, it’s akin to providing yourself with life-altering legal or medical advice that could also wreak havoc on the lives of the people you love most.
+By contrast, if you work with a financial advisor, he or she will genuinely care to help you achieve your goals and will have the experience and expertise to help you do it.

 3. Save for your future.
 If you’re among the 60% of Canadians who worry they won’t have enough money saved for their golden years, don’t despair.
 You-know-who can also help you develop a plan for saving that will help ensure a retirement you can look forward to.